joshuaylevy/muchElseChanged/hugoMEC/content/sacMismanagement.md

 The Student Activities Commission, a board composed of __ students, overspent its allocated budget by more than $40,000 in the 2019-20 academic year because of insufficient record-keeping and irresponsible accounting practices.
 Further compounded by abuse of funding authority, SAC spending outstripped its budget with more than three months remaining the in the school year.

 SAC, officially a part of the Vice President's Office for Student Affairs, receives most of its annual budget from the Georgetown University Student Associations' Financial Appropriations Committee, which distributes the $84 per semester student activities fee paid by all full-time students.
-In the 2019-20 academic year, SAC received nearly $400,000 in funding, 75% of which came from FinApp.
+In the 2019-20 academic year, SAC received nearly $400,000 in funding, some 75% of which came from FinApp.
+SAC receives more funding from FinApp than any other sole group.

 {{< includeJS path="assets/posts/sacMismanagement/finAppNormalizedBar.js" id="finAppBarChart" >}}